r1chtech/Tier-1-IT-Support-Lab/adding-ous.md

 To verify group membership, double-click a user account and open the `Member Of` tab.
 The assigned group should appear in the list.

 ### Creating shared folders

 - Create the department folders on the server inside `C:\`, for example, `C:\Sales`, `C:\Finance`, `C:\IT`
 - To share a folder, right-click the `Sales` folder and select `Properties`.
 Open the `Sharing` tab, then click `Advanced Sharing`.
 Enable `Share this folder`, then set the Share name and Comments as appropriate.
-- To create a hidden share, add a `$` to the end of the share name.
+- _[Optional]_ To create a hidden share, add a `$` to the end of the share name.
   > Note: A hidden share does not appear when browsing to `\\server`.
 Users must enter the full UNC (Universal Naming Convention) path directly, for example `\\server\HiddenFolder$`.

 ### Configuring network share permissions

-- In the same `Sharing` tab, click `Permissions`.
+- In the same `Advanced Sharing` dialog box, click `Permissions`.
 - In the Permissions dialog box, remove the `Everyone` group if it exists.
 Add the appropriate group that should have access to the share, then enable `Full Control` for that group.
 - Click `OK` twice, then click `Close` to exit the dialog boxes.
   > Note: Permissions are assigned to groups instead of individual users.
 This approach is known as Role-Based Access Control (RBAC) and is easier to manage, especially in environments with many users.

 ### Configuring NTFS permissions

 - Right-click the folder and select `Properties`, then open the `Security` tab.
+  > If group does not appear, click on edit and then add the group.
 - Under `Group or user names`, select the appropriate group and enable the `Modify` permission.
 - Do not enable `Full Control`, as this would allow users to change permissions and take ownership of files and folders.
 - Click `OK` to apply the changes.

 Now the server is complete.